Love. Now that word is even more emotionally charged for some of us.

 Rules, No matter What

-They are many, including socially acceptable age ranges, mutual consent, guidelines about power relationships (like boss-employee or teacher-student).
-There are cultural and religious boundaries that reserve intimacy for marriage, the taboos against incest, and the impossible-to-unravel stigmas and myths around older man-younger woman, and older woman-younger man.
+Naturally, the caveats and exceptions to the rules of engagement are many.
+They include socially acceptable age ranges, mutual consent, guidelines about power relationships (like boss-employee or teacher-student).
+There are cultural and religious boundaries that reserve intimacy for marriage, there are taboos against incest, and we continue to debate and debase the impossible-to-unravel stigmas and myths around older man-younger woman, and older woman-younger man.

 All that aside, “doing it” is considered a rite of passage.
 And once beyond that barrier, a vast area of self and other opens, and the real exploration unfolds.